-Norway is a stunning destination, especially for the enthusiastic driver.
+Norway is a stunning destination, especially for driving enthusiasts.
 Choosing car rental in Norway means that you can enjoy some of the most dramatic roads in Europe, winding down the steep sides of fjords and traveling through areas of outstanding natural beauty.
-Our simple booking process means you will quickly be on the road and, as you can see from the list below, our extensive branch network means that you can rent a car in Norway from a location that is convenient to you.
-Read on for lots of information on making the most of your rental vehicle experience.
+Our simple booking process means you will be on the road quickly.
+Our extensive branch network means that you can rent a car in Norway from a location that is convenient for you.

 You may be visiting Norway to enjoy the culture of its cosmopolitan cities or to head out on an adventure in the great outdoors.
-Whatever the reason for your visit you can find your ideal vehicle when you rent a car in Norway with Sixt.
+Whatever the reason for your visit you can find your ideal vehicle when you rent a car in Norway with Sixt as we provide a range of car categories that are suitable for a variety of mobility needs.
 Our extensive options list allows you to further adapt your rental car package to your own preferences.
-Additional insurance cover is available to increase protection, while a GPS can make exploring a little bit easier.
+Additional coverage is available to increase protection, while a GPS can make exploring a little bit easier.
 Child seats are available to keep smaller passengers safe and secure, while Bluetooth connectivity keeps you in touch during your travels.
 Booking in advance is the best way to ensure availability of your chosen car and options and will also allow you to access the best car rental deals in Norway.

 To rent a car in Norway with Sixt the renter and any additional drivers will need to possess valid driving license.
 A valid ID card or passport but also be presented when picking up your rental car.

 Drivers must be at least 19 years old and in possession of a driving license for a minimum of one year.
 Some models have further age restrictions, and you will be shown which rental cars are available to you when you select your age group on the booking engine.
 A Young Driver Surcharge of 125.00 NOK per day applies for drivers under 23 years.